natcap/invest.users-guide/source/coastal_protection.rst

 Komar, P.D.
 (1998) Beach Processes and Sedimentation, Prentice Hall, Upper Saddle River, N.J., 543pp.

-Kriebel, D. L., and Dean, R. G. (1993).
+Kriebel, D. L., and R.G.
+Dean.
+(1993).
 Convolution method for time dependent beach-profile response.
 J. Waterw., Port, Coastal, Ocean
 Eng., 119(2)

-Mazda, Y, E Wolanski, B King A., Sase, D. Ohtsuka and M. Magi (1997).
+Mazda, Y., E. Wolanski, B. King, A. Sase, D. Ohtsuka, and M. Magi (1997).
 Drag force due to vegetation in mangrove swamps.
 Mangroves and Salt Marshes 1:193–99.

 McLachlan, A. and Dorvlo, A. (2005).
 Global patterns in sandy beach macrobenthic communities.
 Journal of Coastal Research 21, 674-687.

 Mendez, F. J., and I. J. Losada (2004), An empirical model to estimate the propagation of random breaking and nonbreaking waves over vegetation fields, Coastal Eng., 51

-Narayan S. (2009).
+Narayan, S. (2009).
 The Effectiveness of Mangroves in Attenuating Cyclone – induced Waves, Master’s thesis, Delft U. of Tech., Civil Eng. and Geosciences

-Stockdon H.F., Holman R.A., Howd P.A., Sallenger, A.H.
+Stockdon, H.F., R.A.
+Holman, P.A.
+Howd, and A.H.
+Sallenger.
 (2006).
 Empirical parameterization of setup, swash, and runup.
 Coastal Engineering, 53

 Thornton, E. and Guza, R.T.
 (1983).
 Transformation of Wave Height Distribution.
 Journal of Geophysical Research 88(C10)